Towcester: Cultural representation

 In fiction the "Saracen's Head Inn" in Towcester features in Charles Dickens's novel The Pickwick Papers as one of Mr Pickwick's stopping places along what is now the A5 trunk road.

+Briefly mentioned in the BBC television show Peaky Blinders.
+In the episode episode S02E03, the transcript reads: "Mr Sabini, if you think they're planning to fix Northern races, we'll take no more bets on anything north of Towcester."